the-roseburg-community/utility-outages/README.md

 - **Central Lincoln PUD**
 - **Coos-Curry Electric Cooperative**

-and renders them on an interactive county map, complete with per-utility customer outage counts.
+and renders them on an interactive county map, complete with per-utility customer outage counts and full ODOT traffic integration.

 ---